TD Cowen Maintains DraftKings Inc. - (DKNG) Outperform Recommendation

 What is the Fund Sentiment?

-There are 757 funds or institutions reporting positions in DraftKings Inc. -.
-This is a decrease of 10 owner(s) or 1.30% in the last quarter.
-Average portfolio weight of all funds dedicated to DKNG is 0.46%, an increase of 10.94%.
-Total shares owned by institutions decreased in the last three months by 0.51% to 315,674K shares.
-The put/call ratio of DKNG is 1.07, indicating a bearish outlook.
+There are 762 funds or institutions reporting positions in DraftKings Inc. -.
+This is a decrease of 1 owner(s) or 0.13% in the last quarter.
+Average portfolio weight of all funds dedicated to DKNG is 0.48%, an increase of 31.75%.
+Total shares owned by institutions increased in the last three months by 5,574.94% to 314,922K shares.
+The put/call ratio of DKNG is 1.04, indicating a bearish outlook.

 What are Other Shareholders Doing?